lakshaysethi/lakshaysethi/README.md

 - telegram assistant bot (Time Manager and analysis with insights)
 -
 My Past Work
-- I have with Greenback NZ as a volunteer and on Contract Helping the team build and deploy the Plantme Website https://plantme.io
+- I have worked with Greenback NZ as a volunteer and on-contract, helping the team build and deploy the Plantme Website https://plantme.io

 Some of my Past projects that I am proud of :)